Review: What It’s Like to Teach Online for Hujiang

 First, you need to send them an email with your CV and letter of motivation.
 Hujiang requires that the teachers have previous ESL experience (classroom or online), a bachelor degree (in any field) and preferably a TEFL certificate (but not required).
 Once they receive your email and approve your application, someone from the HR department will send you an invitation for a Skype interview.
 During this interview, they will ask you questions about yourself, your teaching experiences and they will ask you to do an internet speed test to see if your internet connection is fast enough to give classes.

 If the interview goes well, they will invite you to give a demonstration class.
 Before you give the demo class, you’ll receive a prepared lesson and instructions on how to download and use the software program (CC Talk).
-During this demo lesson, someone of the HR department will pretend to be your student and assess your teaching skills.
+During this demo lesson, someone from the HR department will pretend to be your student and assess your teaching skills.
 Depending on your performances, they will offer you an hourly rate (between $10 and $16 per hour).
 If you pass the demo class, you’ll receive the training course (which is paid) that you have to do by yourself.
 Once you finish the course, there will be one final live Q&A session with a trainer during which you also demonstrate how well you know the program.

 In the beginning, it can be overwhelming to learn how to work with the software.
 The training course isn’t always very clear but you can always send your assigned teacher’s assistant an email with your questions and you’ll also get time during the final live session to ask the trainer questions.